 Please visit the “Law School” section under Student Parking for more information on the lottery registration process, deadlines and permit waiting list information.

 UNC School of Law Hardship Parking Application Process

 Students with significant family or commute-related hardship may be eligible for a permit through the UNC School of Law Hardship Parking Application process.
 Even if individual circumstances warrant applying for a hardship permit, 2L and 3L students should register for the Transportation & Parking permit lottery first!

-- All applications submitted the deadline will be reviewed together by the Office of Student Development and decisions will be made based on student circumstance and need.
+All applications submitted by the deadline will be reviewed together by the Office of Student Development and decisions will be made based on student circumstance and need.